gujyjean/discretecdAlgorithm/cran-comments.md

     libs   9.4Mb

 This package imports from RcppEigen, and RcppEigen has installed size 27.2MB.
 Therefore this package can be relatively big.

+## Reverse dependencies
+* sparsebn: You will receive update for this package very soon from Bryon.
+I have tested the latest developer's version and have run R CMD check, there is no ERRORs, WARNINGs, or NOTEs.